Bug report #5475

 2. leave attributes marked as hidden or readonly out of the attribute assignment to the new splitted off feature (the user could flag the pk attribute as hidden/readonly in that case)

-#22 Updated by Giovanni Allegri almost 12 years ago
+#22 Updated by Giovanni Allegri over 12 years ago

 The contextual menu patch can be a useful tool, anyway I would open the form dialog at the end of the split operation, as it happens when inserting a new feature.